 Many low carb eaters make cauliflower a staple in their weekly meals.
 It’s a good substitute for rice and potatoes and can be used in a variety of recipes such as my Pizza Waffles (low carb, grain free) or my Breakfast Waffles (low carb, grain free).

 Sometimes it’s a pain to clean out the food processor or blender when you know you are going make “riced” cauliflower a few times a week so I have found it’s much easier to make a big batch and keep it in the fridge for the rest of the week.

 I learned how to do this from a wonderful website called Big Red Kitchen.com.
-You can watch her video here to find out how to rice cauliflower in a blender which is what I did.

 In a nutshell